 Like champagne, lambic beer is an appellation.
 Only those breweries who use traditional methods and brew in the valley of the river Senne near Brussels can call their beer lambic.
 At the turn of the 20th century there were hundreds of lambic producers in this region, but only a dozen or so remain.
 Only one, the world famous Cantillon, is actually located in Brussels.

 Given the importance of beer in Belgian culture, I naively thought Brussels, a city of over 1 million people, would be chock full of breweries.
 I was surprised to learn that it is only home to a half-dozen breweries, and only two— Brasserie de la Senne and Cantillon—are more than a few years old.
 I’m a big fan of Brasserie de la Senne, and if you come to Brussels I highly recommend you try a Taras Boulba, Jambe de Bois, or one of their other offerings .
-They are one of the most underrated breweries in Belgium, but there are few breweries that can match Cantillon for history and character.
+They are one of the most underrated breweries in Belgium, but no match Cantillon in terms of history and character.
 Cantillon manages to simultaneously be a museum for an old-fashioned way of brewing that almost died out, and a magnet for beer geeks from all over the world.

 You can visit Cantillon anytime during business hours and do a self-guided tour, but guided tours are only given on Friday and Saturday mornings (check the Cantillon website for details).
 I’ve booked a spot on a Friday tour that starts at 11:15 am.
 As I make my way from our rented flat near Mont de Arts, I pass through the impressive and ornate Grand Place that contains the Belgian Brewers Museum (impressive facade, underwhelming content), past the surprisingly small Manneken Pis statue that is easily obscured by groups of photo-snapping tourists.
 I continue to work my way southeast, away from the city center.
 Eventually the restaurants, chocolate shops and beer stores selling €15 bottles of Westy XII give way to a more mixed residential neighborhood.
 Some people say that Cantillon is in a sketchy part of town.
 I think that description is a bit exaggerated, but you do see more immigrants, more middle eastern restaurants and mosques, and definitely no cherry orchards or open fields.
 The white washed brick building that houses Brasserie Cantillon is flanked on either side by industrial buildings that have been converted to community churchs.